jrief/django-formset/docs/source/single-form.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

+Let's discuss these lines of HTML code step by step:

 Since the JavaScript implementing web component ``<django-formset>`` communicates via Ajax with the server, having a hidden field containing the CSRF-token doesn't make sense.
 Instead we use a Cookie which by default is named ``csrftoken`` in Django.
 By default, that token is available in the rendering context, but it is a lazy object.
 We therefore have to evaluate it once by accessing one of its members.
 This is what ``csrf_token.0`` does.

-Having setup the form's template this way allows us to write the form as a string.
+Having setup the form's template this way, allows us to render the form instance as a string.
 This is what ``{{ form }}`` does.
-On the first sight, this may seem more cumbersome that the solution :ref:`native_form`.
-In some situations however, it might be simpler to change the signature of the form class in Python code, rather than in a template.
+On the first sight, this may seem more cumbersome that the solution shown before when :ref:`native_form`.
+In some situations however, it might be simpler to change the signature of the form class in Python code, rather than changing the template code.
 Another use case would be to, when many forms with renderers, each configured different, shall be rendered by the same form.
 Then this setup might make more sense.
 Please also check the section about :ref:`renderers`.

 .. _field_by_field: